Surface51/affiliate_tracking/README.md

 ~~Check to see if affiliate ID exists before a hit is saved.~~ ~~Input correct node id.~~
 ~~Reverse Order.~~
-Does it work when cache is on?
+~~Does it work when cache is on?~~
+Link affiliate ID to affiliate ID detail page.